 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control, such that there is not detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control was for the limited purpose described in the second paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We identified certain deficiencies in internal control, described in the accompanying Schedule of Findings as item 2023-001 that we consider to be a significant deficiency.
+We identified certain deficiencies in internal control, described in the accompanying Schedule of Findings as item 2024-001 that we consider to be a significant deficiency.